Paul Robeson in 1942

 As Larry Brown, Robeson’s friend and musical assistant, recalled to Marie Seton the provincial tours of 1938-1939 were ‘the most successful’ they ever had.
 ‘We never had audiences like those we had in 1938 and 1939.
 The people who formed the backbone of England – those who had kind hearts and were human – had always appreciated Paul.
 Now they seemed to love him more than ever because of what he was trying to do for the people.’

 Eastbourne Winter Garden – Paul Robeson performed here at least nine times between 1929 and 1939

-Notice also in the Eastbourne Gazette‘s report a notice about the local solidarity work with refugees from the Spanish Civil War – a struggle for freedom and democracy against fascism which Paul Robeson had characteristically thrown his support behind, which Mike Anderson, who has helped with this piece, has written about here.
+Notice also references to Spain in the Brighton and Hove Gazette report and in the Eastbourne Gazette‘s report a notice about the local solidarity work with refugees from the Spanish Civil War – a struggle for freedom and democracy against fascism which Paul Robeson had characteristically thrown his support behind, which Mike Anderson, who has helped with this piece, has written about here.
 When Paul Robeson went to Spain to visit the International Brigades and give a concert to entertain them, one of those in attendance listening was Stan Hilton, a member of the International Brigades born in Newhaven who grew up in Brighton.

 Paul Robeson in the Eastbourne Gazette, 10 August 1938

 On Monday 10 April 1939, for Easter Monday, Paul Robeson returned to the Winter Garden, supported by the Municipal Orchestra, once again ensuring a full house in attendance (Eastbourne Chronicle, 15 April 1939) As the Eastbourne Gazette noted on 12 April 1939,